-Pretty much everyone has experienced an electrical overload in his or her home that tripped the circuit breaker and forced him or her to head to the basement to switch the electrical panel back on.
-This usually happens when too many appliances plugged are in to one outlet or connected to the same electrical circuit.
-This is when the circuit breaker kicks in to protect you from potential electrical damage.
+Pretty much everyone is familiar with the effect of a tripped breaker in the home.
+Suddenly, you have no electrical power in one or more outlets and you’re forced to head down to the basement or out to the garage to switch the electrical panel back on.
+This usually happens when too many appliances are plugged into one outlet or connected to the same electrical circuit.
+That’s what triggers the circuit breaker to kick in and protect you from potential electrical hazards.

 But what is a circuit breaker exactly and why is it so important in your home?
 Let’s take a closer look.

 We’ll start by clearing up the difference between a circuit breaker’s function and its purpose.

 1. Circuit Breaker Function.
 The function of an electrical circuit breaker is to “break” (that is, to discontinue) a circuit of electricity.
 It does this automatically when it detects: